sbakiu/immoscout-bot/README.md

 ### Set up database

 Create a free accout at [Mongo Cloud](https://www.mongodb.com/cloud) and set up a user for accessing the database.
-Provide the database credentians and names as env vars:
+Provide the database credentians and names as environment variables:

 ```
 export DB_USERNAME=<YOUR_DB_USERNAME>